yungjekoo/custom-cards/README.md

 ## Getting started

-Developing new cards for the dashboard by using the custom-cards samples is easy.
+Developing new cards for the dashboard by using the custom cards samples is easy.
 You can use the samples in this repository to get up and running in just a few minutes.

 The sample repository contains two samples: EmptyCard and HelloWorld